Luke-G/website-project/README.md

 ### Anticipated Visitor Flow
 * Use lands on index.html
-* User clicks learn more
-* User clicks 'view our lodges'
+* User clicks learn more then 'view our lodges'
 * User finds a lodge they like
 * User selects from available checkin and checkout dates
 * User 'searches' for availability